guydanko/LinuxShip/readme.txt

 Travel2 - mainly provided to show the error handling mechanism that we wrote, more details given in the bonus.txt file

+Please note that we also provided a bonus-algorithm directory and a bonus.txt with more details.